AdamWelch1/BrowserBandit/README.md

 # BrowserBandit

-BrowserBandit searches a browser profile folder (firefox, chrome, etc) and reports on the information found, including user/pass combos, history, cookies, etc.
+BrowserBandit searches a browser profile folder (firefox, chrome, etc) and reports on the information found, including user/pass combos, history, autocomplete fields, etc.

 **Currently, this project is very new and lacking pretty much all functionality.
 I intend to have it working in Firefox and Google Chrome first, and possibly add support for other browsers later on.**